 Sustainable behavior change really boils down to the numerous little decisions that people make every day that affect their health and well-being.

-Out of almost two decades of work across academia and the private sector, I developed Behavioral Blueprints, a powerful yet simple, evidence-based model for leveraging the whole brain to motivate the consistent decision making that drives sustainable fitness, health, and well-being.
+Out of over two decades of work across academia and the private sector, I developed the Behavioral Blueprints, a powerful yet simple, evidence-based model for leveraging the whole brain to motivate the consistent decision making that drives sustainable fitness, health, and well-being.

 Want a positive return on your investment?
 Rebranding health-related behaviors in this way does much more for organizations than simply create the sustainable behavior necessary for health and well-being.
 Positive organizational research also suggests that rebranding health promotion in these ways will foster the core levers of “thriving” within organizations.

-My easy-to-adapt Behavioral Blueprints were designed to achieve this, and are becoming the foundation for more effective health promotion initiatives, and counseling protocols, apps, gamification software, and other technology-based products.
+My easy-to-adapt Behavioral Blueprints were designed to achieve this, and are becoming the foundation for more effective health promotion and corporate wellness initiatives, and counseling protocols for patients, apps, gamification software, and other technology-based products.

 Behavioral Blueprints –